His Majesty's Chief Inspector of Fire Services: Background

-In February 2007, the UK government announced it was setting up a new unit to advise ministers on fire and rescue issues and creating the role of Chief Fire and Rescue Adviser (CFRA) confirming in May the same year that Sir Ken Knight had been appointed to the position.
-In October 2007, Sir Ken left the London Fire Brigade to start his new role.
+In February 2007, the UK government announced it was setting up a new unit to advise ministers on fire and rescue issues and creating the CFRA role, confirming in May the same year that Sir Ken Knight had been appointed to the position.
+In October 2007, Knight left the London Fire Brigade to start his new role.
 The announcement was made by the then fire minister Angela Smith.
 The purpose of the unit and its adviser is to "provide ministers and civil servants with independent professional advice on fire and rescue issues".
-The Chief Fire and Rescue Adviser also retains the historic title of HM Chief Inspector which was traditionally given to the head of Her Majesty's Inspectorate of Fire Service.
+The chief fire and rescue adviser also retains the historic title of HM Chief Inspector which was traditionally given to the head of Her Majesty's Inspectorate of Fire Service.
 The new unit and its chief advisor will replace HMFSI, its function is to advise ministers, COBR and other government departments; and local government.
-The Chief Fire and Rescue Adviser or CFRA reports to the Department for Communities and Local Government, which was renamed to Ministry of Housing, Communities and Local Government in 2018.
+The CFRA reports to the Department for Communities and Local Government, which was renamed to Ministry of Housing, Communities and Local Government in 2018.
 The new units remit only extends to England and Wales.

 Knight was succeeded in the role by Peter Holland on 28 January 2013.

-The separate His Majesty's Fire Service Inspectorate for Scotland is under the leadership of its Chief Inspector, Steven Torrie.
+The separate His Majesty's Fire Service Inspectorate for Scotland is under the leadership of its chief inspector, Steven Torrie.